Here comes Groundhog Day: Digging into the Phil-osophy of weather forecasting

 Phil began his public meteorology career in 1887 when he predicted an extended winter.
 His forecast was accurate near the Mississippi Valley but wrong in a few regions, like the Northeast, Southeast, Great Lakes, Ohio Valley and all of the West.
 His learning curve over the past century is questionable, as he still does not do regional forecasts.

 Phil isn’t the only rodent prognosticator, but he certainly likes to hog all the attention.
 His website says he is the “only true weather forecasting groundhog” and that others are “just impostors.”
 I’m unsure if an impostor of an impostor means they are real.
-Either way, the others have big shoes to phil.
+Either way, the others have big shoes to “phil.”

-Groundhog Day-like festivities are held across North America where other beloved marmots make their weather furr-casts, including:
+Groundhog Day-like festivities are held across North America where other beloved marmots make their weather “furr-casts,” including:

 - Georgia: General Beau Lee